uob-erl/deepgaze_ros/README.md

 in order to run the script for the publisher you will need the deepgaze repo and point to the correct locations of the repo on the script

-mainly pay attention to have shape_predictor_68_face_landmarks.dat in the etc folder of deepgaze and the declaration of the other scripts used by the program on line 129 to 132
+Place the shape_predictor_68_face_landmarks.dat in the etc folder of deepgaze and declare the path to the etc folder of deepgaze on your system.

 ```shell
  # Declaring the two classifiers